SabetAbderrahmane/Hotel-Dish-Management-System/README.md

 1. Clone this repository.
 2. Open the project in your preferred IDE.
 3. Run the program and follow the instructions.
+## Feature: Added New Branch
+This branch was created to test branching and merging.